statgen/locuszoom/assets/docs/data_retrieval.md

 * `data_sources.add` defines a piece of information that *could* be used by the plot. (if no layout asks for data from this source, then no API request will ever be made)
 * The first argument to the function is a *namespace name*.
 It is an arbitrary reference to this particular piece of data.
 For example, you might want to plot three association studies together in the same window, and they could be defined as `.add('mystudy', ...)`, `.add('somephenotype', ...)`, `.add('founditinthegwascatalog', ...)`
-  * In the [layouts guide](layout_tutorial.html), we will see how `data_layer.fields` uses these namespaces to identify what data to render.
+  * In the [layouts guide](rendering_layouts.html), we will see how `data_layer.fields` uses these namespaces to identify what data to render.
 * The second argument to the function is a list of values: the name of a [predefined adapter](../api/module-LocusZoom_Adapters.html) that defines how to retrieve this data, followed by an object of  configuration options (like url and params) that control which data will be fetched.
 Each type of data has its own options; see the documentation for a guide to available choices.
   * You are not limited to the types of data retrieval built into LocusZoom.js.
-See "creating your own adapter" or the [guide to plugins](plugins_tutorial.md) for more information.
+See "creating your own adapter" for more information.

 ### What should the data look like?
 In theory, LocusZoom.js can display whatever data it is given: layouts allow any individual layout to specify what fields should be used for the x and y axes.